-The program uses professional mediators under contract with the Department of Energy.
-Both parties must voluntarily agree to participate in mediation, and may bring with them a family member, colleague, union representative, or attorney.
-Mediations are strictly confidential, and information is shared only with those within the agency who need to know in order to implement a settlement.
+Depending on the availability and the nature of the dispute, the program uses in-house mediators, mediators from other federal agencies or professional mediators under contract with the Department of Energy.
+Parties to the mediation must voluntarily agree to participate in mediation, and may bring with them a family member, union representative, or attorney.
+Mediations are confidential, and information is shared only with those within the agency with a need to know in order to implement or approve a settlement agreement.

 - Confidentiality Confidentiality: "Protecting the Confidentiality of Dispute Resolution Proceedings: A Guide for Federal Workplace ADR Program Administrators" April 2006

 - Confidentiality: Guide to "Confidentiality in Federal Alternative Dispute Resolution Programs" (guidance to assist federal agencies in developing ADR programs)

 - A Guide for Federal Employee Mediators: A Supplement to and Annotation of the Model Standards of Conduct for Mediators Issued by the American Arbitration Association, the American Bar Association, and the Association for Conflict Resolution May 9, 2006, Guide issued by the Federal Interagency ADR Working Group Steering Committee

 - Federal Workplace Conflict Management Desk Reference, A Compilation of Alternative Dispute Resolution (ADR) Processes, Partners, and Resources dated October 2013

 - Federal ADR Program Manager's Resource Manual: Attachments